gnois/luaty/README.md

 a = 1           -- Error: undeclared identifier a
 var p = print
-var p = 'p'     -- Error: shadowing previous var p p 'nil'         -- Error: '=' expected instead of ''a''. * Valid in Lua function f()    -- Error: use 'fn' instead of 'function' fn f()          -- Error: fn() must be an expression
+var p = 'p'     -- Error: shadowing previous var p p 'a'         -- Error: '=' expected instead of ''a''.
+But is actually valid in Lua function f()    -- Error: use 'fn' instead of 'function' fn f()          -- Error: fn() must be an expression

--- offside rule 3. single statement can be on the same line if x ~= nil if type(x) == "table" p('table') else p('value') else p('nil')
+-- offside rule 3. single statement can stay on the same line if x ~= nil if type(x) == "table" p('table') else p('value') else p('nil')
 p((fn()	return 'a', 1)())

 -- offside rule 2.
-Multiple statement should start a new block if true p(1) p(2)    -- beware, compiles to:    if true then p(1) end p(2) -- same as above if true
+Multiple statements should start a new block if true p(1) p(2)    -- beware, compiles to:    if true then p(1) end p(2) -- same as above if true